-Jim Bauld has specialised in Scottish tenancy law since 1994.
+Jim Bauld has specialised in Scottish tenancy law since 1994 and is recognised by the Law Society of Scotland as an Accredited Specialist in Housing and Residential Tenancy Law.
 He has over 30 years litigation experience in Sheriff Court work throughout Scotland.
 Jim uses his experience to give clients practical advice on complex issues such as: debt recovery, tenant eviction, succession to tenancies, repairs, leases, accessing properties, right to buy and antisocial behaviour.

 Highlighted in the Chambers Legal Guide as a notable practitioner, clients appreciate that he “has extensive experience of Scottish housing law and offers a pragmatic response to issues”.